 Embracing sustainability also powerfully impacts customers.
 In Deloitte’s 2019 Millennial Survey, they’ve found that millennials value more those businesses where success is measured by metrics greater than profits, market share, and stock valuation.

-Factors such as innovation, career progression, social and environmental impact, and making people’s lives easier, on the other hand, where factors with greater weight for millennials.
+Factors such as innovation, career progression, social and environmental impact, and making people’s lives easier, on the other hand, were factors with greater weight for millennials.
 At the same time, a survey conducted by Nielsen in 2018 revealed that shoppers in more than 60 countries affirmed that they are willing to pay an extra price towards those companies whose products and services drive positive impact.

 Sustainability, as a consequence, does not just become beneficial for companies to empower social, environmental, and humanitarian progress, but also a wise choice for organizations to heighten financial performance.
 In other words, companies simultaneously pursuing objectives other than profits are ultimately practicing enlightening self-interest.

 Organizations today can no longer afford the luxury to put profits on top of the greater good.
 We have seen plenty of evidence of big corporations that have reached tremendous success by pursuing causes greater than just profits.
-Salesforce, Patagonia, Unilever, and Ben & Jerry’s – just to name a few – are companies that, by placing the greater good above of their self-interest, have not only seen their stock valuation increase, but have also become platforms for positive change within their communities.
+Salesforce, Patagonia, Unilever, and Ben & Jerry’s – just to name a few – are companies that, by placing the greater good above their self-interest, have not only seen their stock valuation increase, but have also become platforms for positive change within their communities.
 Such companies have proven that both employees and customers prefer to spend their time, energy, and resources interacting with companies whose values, vision, and operations are aligned.

 We are living in times of great progress.
 Never before has our world been so interconnected.
 And never before has the role of an individual been so powerful.
 We all share the responsibility of driving and guiding change in our society.
 We all share the duty of making a positive and lasting difference.